Myanmar students face charges over internet shutdown protest: student union

 Authorities shut down mobile internet access in nine townships in Chin and Rakhine, also known as Arakan, last June citing security reasons.
 While the block was later lifted in five townships, it was reinstated in early February.
 Protests against the shutdown were also held in two townships of Rakhine state on Saturday.

-If convicted, the students face a fine or six months in jail or both.
+If convicted, the students face a fine or up to three months in jail or both.
 Rakhine state was the site of a military crackdown in 2017 that forced more than 730,000 minority Rohingya Muslims to flee to Bangladesh.
 The army described the crackdown as a legitimate counter-insurgency operation in response to attacks on security forces by Rohingya militants.

 The region has been plunged into further chaos since December 2018 by fighting between the military and insurgents from the Arakan Army, which recruits from the mostly Buddhist ethnic Rakhine majority and is demanding greater autonomy.